Yeh Hai Mohabbatein’s Anita Hassanandani Doesn’t Care About Criticism If The Show Gets Good Ratings!

 Anita Doesn’t Care About Criticism If The Show Gets Ratings!

-Regarding the criticism that the shows get for being over-the-top and having illogical plot lines, she said, "I don't care about the criticism as long as the ratings are coming in."
+Regarding the criticism that the daily soaps get for being over-the-top and having illogical plot lines, she said, "I don't care about the criticism as long as the ratings are coming in."

 “You Have To Do Small, Illogical Things”